 Not only mobile devices can be managed with M365

 But it doesn’t stop there, you can also configure your Windows Defender, update management and firewall policies with Microsoft 365.

 Advanced Security Features

-Keeping your data save is one part managing your devices (keeping them up to data and compliant) and on the other hand protecting actually your data.
+Keeping your data safe is one part of managing your devices (keeping them up to date and compliant) and on the other hand, protecting actually your data.
 Microsoft 365 gives you access to multiple tools to help protect your data.

 With Azure Information Protection you can put similar security rules on your files.
 Not every file type

-Other features that are included in Microsoft 365 are Windows Hello, Device Guard and Credential Guard.
-These features are aimed to strengthen the security of your devices by using virtualization-based security features to isolate your secrets and Configurable code integrity policies to protect your devices against unwanted app or code.
+Other features that are included in Microsoft 365 are Windows Hello, Device Guard, and Credential Guard.
+These features are aimed to strengthen the security of your devices by using virtualization-based security features to isolate your secrets and Configurable code integrity policies to protect your devices against unwanted apps or code.

 So I have given your an overview of the most important features and the differences between them in Office 365 and Microsoft 365.
 But how does all translate to price per user?
 Prices for Microsoft 365 Enterprise are not listed, you will need to contact a Microsoft Partner to get exact user prices.

 But I can give you an estimate based on prices other IT Pro’s got from Microsoft.
 If you have new prices or examples, just drop a comment below and I will update the article if necessary.

 We can compare the Microsoft 365 bundle with three separate Microsoft products.
 As mentioned in the beginning, M365 is a bundle of Office 365, Windows 10, and Enterprise Mobility and Security.
 If you buy those products separate you will get the following result: